-In 1977, Portland created a separate stormwater utility fee to help pay for the increasing cost of managing stormwater runoff.
-The city launched Clean River Rewards, Portland's stormwater utility discount program, on October 31, 2006.
-The Portland City Council created the discount program to reward ratepayers who manage stormwater on their property.
+The City of Portland created a separate stormwater utility fee in 1977 to help pay for the increasing cost of managing stormwater runoff.
+City Council approved the Clean River Rewards stormwater utility discount program in 2006 to reward ratepayers who manage stormwater on their property.

 The discount program is divided into two categories for registration purposes:

 Commercial includes commercial, multi-family residential (3 units or greater), industrial, and institutional properties.